 Coming across a truck bound for Canada, he is offered a lift part-way.
 A young man, Colin, tells him about flights from Osgoode in Canada to Greenland – they’ve been tracking the military planes to that location.
 Colin is a good man who has previously screwed up; his mum has been selected for a bunker place but he hasn’t spoken to her in years.
 Then another passenger demands John’s bracelet and wants to know where he is from.
 To him, the United States shouldn’t be saving a Scot (another accidental COVID allegory, though it’s also been a reaction to dangerous events since time immemorial).
 John refuses to give him the bracelet, and in the ensuing fight the truck crashes.

-Colin is thrown from it and killed but the man fights John, who kills him with a hammer in the head (I did tell you he stabbed someone in the head!)
+Colin is thrown from it and killed but the man fights John, who kills him with a hammer in the head (I did tell you in my review that he stabbed someone in the head!)

 The next day John finds an empty house and cleans himself up while watching news reports on TV.
 The world is in chaos but still firefighters are trying to put out the flames.
 He takes the car from the driveway, and drives to Dale’s house.
 Then Ali calls, having been dropped off with Nathan at a nearby store, and the family is reunited.